-The pro -t relief from the severe pains of sciatica and rheumatism which is afforded by Chamberlain's Pain is allorded by Chamberlain's Pain Balm, is alone worth many times its cost.
-Mr. Willard C. Vail, of Pough-keepsle N. Y., writes: "I am troubled with rheumatism and neuralgia of the nerves and Chamberlain's Pain Balm gives relief quicker than any liniment I have ever used."
+The pro -t relief from the severe pains of sciatica and rheumatism which is afforded by Chamberlam's Pain Balm, is alone worth many times its cost.
+Mr. Willard C. Vail, of Poughkeepsie N. Y., writes: "I am troubled with rheumatism and neuralgia of the nerves and Chamberlain's Pain Balm gives relief quicker than any liniment I have ever used."
 For sale by all druggists.